mlibrary/about-amherst/src/content/about.md

 ---
 <p class="lead">Amherst College Press produces pathbreaking, peer-reviewed scholarship and makes it available to readers everywhere in open-access digital formats, with print books for purchase.
 As a diamond/platinum open-access press, we charge no fees to authors, their institutions, or readers.
 Our books are published on <a href="https://www.fulcrum.org">Fulcrum</a>, a platform created by <a href="https://publishing.umich.edu">Michigan Publishing</a>, allowing narrative to be richly integrated with multimedia and optimized for long-term preservation and accessibility.</p>

-ACP publishes titles in art history and visual studies; digital and game studies; Latin American studies; literary and media studies; music and sound studies; and Russian, East European, and Eurasian Studies.
-We also have deep interests in activist studies, environmental and energy humanities, multilingualism and translation, public and community humanities, and all forms of justice-oriented scholarship and methodology.
+ACP publishes titles in art history and visual studies; digital and game studies; Latin American and Afro-Luso-Brazilian studies; literary and media studies; music and sound studies; and Russian, East European, and Eurasian Studies.
+We also have deep interests in activist studies, environmental and energy humanities, multilingualism and translation, public and community humanities, and all forms of justice oriented scholarship and methodology.

 Amherst College Press is a member of the [Association of University Presses](http://www.aupresses.org/) and is fully funded by Amherst College.